stellar/stellar-core/docs/software/commands.md

   configuration and it will perform bucket application on such a checkpoint that at least LEDGER-COUNT entries are present in history table afterwards.
-  For instances that already have some history entries, all ledgers since last closed ledger will be replayed.
+  For instances that already have some history entries, all ledgers since last closed ledger will be replayed.<br>
   Option **--trusted-checkpoint-hashes <FILE-NAME>** checks the destination ledger hash against the provided reference list of trusted hashes.
 See the command verify-checkpoints for details.